 Withdrawal penalty – Banks typically charge an early withdrawal penalty if a customer opts to remove money from a CD account before the end of the term.
 (Ally’s No-Penalty CD is an exception to that rule after seven days of funding your account.)
 When you make your selection, it’s important to understand what it will cost if you want your money back earlier than expected.

 In short, CDs offer the safety similar to a savings account – but with higher interest rates to help you reach your goals faster.
-To learn more, check the FDIC’s tips for saving with CDs or chat with an Ally Customer Care Associate.
-This blog will also be a good resource.
 In upcoming posts, we’ll provide information on choosing the right CD for your circumstances and building a CD ladder – one strategy for making the most out of your CD.

 Have another CD topic or question you’d like to see addressed?
 Please don’t hesitate to let us know, using the comment tool below.
 We want to make sure you have the information you need.
 That is, quite simply, why we’re here.